vsbirkhaug/officebot/tdd.md

 * Variable names use `lowerCamelCase`.
 * Const's use `UPPERCASE_UNDERSCORE_NOTATION`.
-* Do not abbreviate variable names, horrizontal space is secondary to understanding.
+* Do not abbreviate variable names, horizontal space is secondary to understanding.
 Abbreviations are okay if they are standard such as "num" or "Dns" but in other cases, be explicit.
 * All *.js files should end with a new line.
 * Filenames must be all lowercase and may include hyphens `-` with no additional punctuation.
 * Bracers are used for all control statements with the exception of single line statements.
 IE: